 For some of the faculty participants, however, one problem does persist.
 Although these participants are very interested in bringing the Immersion experiment to their home institutions ,the available funding is insufficient.
 They are looking for help in purchasing the necessary equipment.
 Well, help is on the way!

 At the inaugural meeting of the Foundation Board, September 2014, it was unanimously decided that the first activity of the Foundation would be to provide help with the purchase of the apparatus used in the various Immersions.
 That is, faculty who complete an Immersion on a given advanced laboratory apparatus, will now have the opportunity to apply for a Foundation grant that will provide up to 40% (with a maximum of $7,500) of the cost of the hardware used in the experiment.
-The total amount for all grants awarded over the past three years has generated more than $378,720 in equipment now in use in instructional labs.
-For the fiscal year 2018, we look forward to continuing this grant program at approximately the same level as previous years.
+For the fiscal year 2016, a total of $68,000 in grant money was awarded.
+For the fiscal year 2018, we hope to be able to match or exceed the previous years total.

 The grants will be evaluated by the Foundation using the following criteria (in order of priority):

 - Evaluation, by the mentor, of the participant’s work during the Immersion.

 - How well this new apparatus fits into the advanced laboratory program of the home school of the participating faculty member.

 - The financial needs of the home school.

 - Efforts made at the home school to improve their advanced laboratory program.